technicalpickles/jeweler/README.markdown

     begin
       require 'jeweler'
-      Jeweler::Tasks.new do |s|
+      Jeweler::Tasks.new do |gemspec|
         # ommitted for brevity
-        s.rubyforge_project = 'the-perfect-gem' # This line would be new
+        gemspec.rubyforge_project = 'the-perfect-gem' # This line would be new
       end

       Jeweler::RubyforgeTasks.new do |rubyforge|